Supervision of Medical Students on Clinical Rotations

 Policy

-1.0 Expectations of the College of Medicine
+A. Expectations of the College of Medicine

-2.0 Expectations of the Supervising Physician
+B. Expectations of the Supervising Physician

 The supervising physician has a number of roles, which they are expected to perform when having a medical student with them on a clinical experience/rotation, including:

-• Follow and support the Practice Standards of the College of Physicians & Surgeons of Saskatchewan.
+- Follow and support the Practice Standards of the College of Physicians & Surgeons of Saskatchewan;

 The supervising physician is expected to provide the medical students who they are supervising with appropriate orientation to their clinical experience as well as assessment of their performance including:

-• Completing any required midpoint performance assessments and end-of-rotation performance assessments in a timely manner.
+Complete any required midpoint performance assessments and end-of-rotation performance assessments in a timely manner.
 When possible, initial feedback should be provided in person, followed by timely completion of the necessary written (narrative) feedback and other related documents.

-• Be aware of the medical student’s educational objectives and, in clerkship, the required clinical encounters for the period during which the medical student is working with them;
+- Be aware of the medical student’s educational objectives and, in clerkship, the required clinical encounters for the period during which the medical student is working with them;

-• Take into consideration the medical student’s level of training and ensure the medical student is competent in a given clinical task before delegating that task;
+- Take into consideration the medical student’s level of training and ensure the medical student is competent in a given clinical task before delegating that task;

-• Recognize when a medical student is unable to provide safe patient care because of the number and/or complexity of patients assigned as well as because of student stress and/or fatigue, and to intervene immediately to support both the medical student and the care of the patients that have been delegated to the medical student;
+- Respond in a timely fashion when paged by the medical student and be available to return to the hospital in an emergency; Recognize when a medical student is unable to provide safe patient care because of the number and/or complexity of patients assigned as well as because of student stress and/or fatigue, and intervene immediately to support both the medical student and the care of the patients that have been delegated to the medical student;

-• Make necessary modifications to the patient care plan managed by the medical student;
+- Make necessary modifications to the patient care plan managed by the medical student;

-• Ensure that the patient is informed of the medical student’s status.
+- Ensure that the patient is informed of the medical student’s status.

-3.0 Expectations of the Medical Students
+C. Expectations of the Medical Students

 Medical students also have a role in ensuring appropriate supervision during clinical experiences/rotations.
 These expectations include:

-• Inform their supervisor when a patient’s condition deteriorates or when the diagnosis and/or management of the patient are in doubt;
+- Promptly inform their supervisor when a patient’s condition deteriorates or when the diagnosis and/or management of the patient are in doubt;

 Non-compliance